 I am interested in problem-driven and applied visualization research.
 My research focuses on the use of visual analytics in risk assessment in complex systems.
 I am particularly interested in the use of visual analytics to better support human data interaction (HDI), knowledge elicitation, complex and ambiguous sensemaking, and decision-making in time-constrained collaborative applications.

 I am also a visual analytics practitioner and educator, serving clients across a variety of domains such as healthcare, academic research, manufacturing, retail distribution, public art, and public risk communication.
-I love learning about the unique worlds my clients inahbit, and I'm equally passionate about discovering the ways that interactive visualizations can give them a fresh perspective on the challenges they face.
+I love learning about the unique worlds my clients inhabit, and I'm equally passionate about discovering the ways that interactive visualizations can give them a fresh perspective on the challenges they face.